Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 The result is a destructive cycle: Protocols hint at generous airdrops (sometimes leaked to insiders), which drives apparent usage and impressive metrics.
 These inflated numbers help secure high-valuation funding rounds from VCs.
 But once the airdrop occurs and farming incentives disappear, activity typically collapses.
 Only a handful of protocols have managed to retain meaningful engagement post-airdrop without continuous incentives.

-Up and coming protocols now face the dilemma of needing artificial traction to boostrap activity, in order to raise funds while knowing that same traction will likely disappear post-token launch.
+Up and coming protocols now face the dilemma of needing artificial traction to bootstrap activity, in order to raise funds while knowing that same traction will likely disappear post-token launch.
 Meanwhile, genuine users increasingly find themselves competing with sophisticated farming operations for limited token allocations.
 The irony is stark: airdrops, originally designed to democratize ownership, have created new forms of inequality between those who can afford to run large-scale farming operations and regular users.

 #### Point Programs